• Request Info

 The endowment is named for Dr. Stuart Riggsby, formerly Dean of the College of Arts and Sciences and a distinguished biochemist who was a great supporter of the humanities at UT.

-Click on the link below, then select The Stuart Riggsby Humanities Support Endowment within the Humanities Center giving portal.
+Click on the link below, then select The Stuart Riggsby Humanities Support Endowment within the Denbo Center giving portal.

 A woman listening during an event at the Humanities Center Symposium